School Injury Claims

 We are a claims management company regulated by the Financial Conduct Authority.

-To discuss your case and find out its merits, please call 0800 470 0474 today or request a call back to receive a free consultation with a legal adviser.
+To discuss your case and find out its merits, please call 0800 470 0474 today or request a call back to receive a free consultation with an experienced legal adviser.

 By submitting this form you agree to be contacted by our partners.
 Find out how we handle your data in our privacy policy.
 With no win no fee you typically pay 25% of your compensation if your claim is successful, but the fee can vary.
 Termination fees may apply if you fail to co-operate with your solicitor.